farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ### Threads: First pass

 This first implementation does not consider Open-Closed Principle.
-The chat system is only part of the marketing application, so it's tempting to directly model the expected relationships between threads and marketing domain types.
+The chat system is only part of the marketing application.
+So, it's tempting to directly model the expected relationships between threads and marketing domain types.
 This manifests as foreign keys on the the `Thread` and as different methods for fetching threads.